-- FPROT=YES gives it fetch protection. - KEY=key specifies its storage key (authorized programs only). - TTOKEN=ttoken indicates what task is to own the memory object. - ALETVALUE=alet identifies the address space in which the memory object is to reside, either the home or primary address space (authorized users only). - USERTKN=user token is an 8-byte token that relates two or more memory objects to each other.
+- FPROT=YES gives it fetch protection. - SENSITIVE is an optional parameter that specifies whether the memory object contains sensitive data (for instance, personal or confidential data), as described in "Tagging 64-bit memory objects for data privacy" on page 75. - KEY=key specifies its storage key (authorized programs only). - TTOKEN=ttoken indicates what task is to own the memory object. - ALETVALUE=alet identifies the address space in which the memory object is to reside, either the home or primary address space (authorized users only). - USERTKN=user token is an 8-byte token that relates two or more memory objects to each other.
 Later, the program can request a list of memory objects that have that same token and can delete them as a group. - SVCDUMPRGN=YES specifies that the storage in the memory object is to be included when an SVC dump is requested through SDUMPX SDATA=(RGN).
 SVCDUMPRGN=NO specifies that the virtual storage in the memory object is not to be included when an SVC dump is requested through SDUMPX SDATA=(RGN).
 There are other ways to include this storage in the dump, such as the SDUMPX SUMLIST64 or SDUMPX LIST64 requests. - LOCALSYSAREA=YES specifies that the storage is not copied to the child address space when the POSIX FORK system call is invoked.
 In general, this option is appropriate for system-related control blocks like that a 31-bit application would obtain out of high private.
 Only authorized invokers can specify LOCALSYSAREA=YES.
-When this option is specified the size of the obtained object is not subject to the MEMLIMIT threshold. - LOCALSYSAREA=NO specifies that the storage is copied to the child address space when the POSIX FORK system call is invoked.
+When this option is specified the size of the obtained object is not subject to the MEMLIMIT threshold.

+- LOCALSYSAREA=NO specifies that the storage is copied to the child address space when the POSIX FORK system call is invoked.
 In general, this option is appropriate for application-related storage that is analogous to storage that a 31-bit application would obtain out of region. - MEMLIMIT=YES specifies that the request is subject to MEMLIMIT threshold. - MEMLIMIT=NO specifies that the request is not subject to MEMLIMIT threshold.
 If you need to specify this option, consider whether LOCALSYSAREA=YES should also be specified. - DUMP=LIKELSQA indicates that the memory object should be included in an SVC dump when LSQA is included.
 Strongly consider this option if LOCALSYSAREA=YES is specified. - DETACHFIXED=YES indicates that it is acceptable to detach the memory object with fixed pages.
 If the application intends to use the storage like fixed LSQA (for example, fix once and leave it fixed for the life of the object), then this option might be appropriate to avoid having to unfix the storage before detaching it. - SADMP=YES specifies that the memory object is to be captured in a stand-alone dump. - SADMP=NO Specifies that the memory object is not captured in a stand-alone dump unless explicitly requested by the stand-alone dump program.
 Consider this option if LOCALSYSAREA=NO is specified. - EXECUTABLE=YES indicates that code is able to be executed from the obtained storage. - EXECUTABLE=NO indicates that code will not be able to be executed from the obtained storage on a system that has implemented Instruction_Execution_Protection. - CONTROL=AUTH prevents a memory object from being freed by an unauthorized program (authorized users only).
-Additionally, CONTROL=AUTH is required if you plan to fix and unfix pages.
+Additionally, CONTROL=AUTH is required if you plan to fix and unfix pages. - INORIGIN=inorigin specifies the address of the desired storage to be obtained.